Go directly to: Content

 When Blue Cross and Blue Shield of Alabama discovers an error in payment, a refund request is made to recoup the overpayment from the provider.
 Providers should promptly refund these amounts.
 Refund amounts can be paid in full or settled through the provider’s future remittance payments.

-A Refund Billing Invoice is provided with each refund request.
+A Refund Billing Invoice is available for most refund requests.
 Typically, Blue Cross sends up to two notices within a 45-day period to the provider.
 If we do not hear from the provider within the 45-day period, automatic deductions from the provider’s future remittance payments begin.

 If there is a dispute regarding the refund request, contact Blue Cross during the 45-day period to avoid automatic deductions from your remittance.
 Here are ways to dispute a refund request: